 Gina is from Ellsworth, KS and has volunteered at camp since 2000.
 She was an Early Childhood Special Ed teacher for 4 years, but now is lucky enough to be a stay-at-home mom and community volunteer.
 She is married to Shawn and they have 2 boys, Parker (born in 2003) and Cooper (born in 2008).
 She enjoys being involved with children’s activities, helping direct and teach at Kids of the Kingdom, volunteering as a room mother, teaching Sunday School, and volunteering for her community VBS.
 She serves on her local school board and is the Region 7 VP for the Kansas Association of School Boards in Topeka.
 Her family enjoys traveling and spending time together doing all sorts of fun activities!

 Charlie Dixon, Houseparent Director

 Charlie lives in Hutchinson with wife Kathy.
 They have 3 sons born in ‘81, ‘83, and ‘87.
 He is the South Central Area Director of Treatment Services for Mirror Inc., a state wide substance abuse treatment, Health Home, and prevention services provider.
 He is a licensed Clinical Addictions Counselor.
 In his free time he enjoys traveling with Kathy, taking and printing photos and spending time with kids and grandson AJ.

 Amanda has been volunteering since 2008.
-She lives in Topeka and works at Key Staffing as an HR assistant.
+She lives in Topeka and works as a Communications Coordinator at Premier One Data Systems.
 She loves reading, watching movies and going to concerts.
 She has been skydiving twice and is planning another jump with her brother.
 She enjoys planning all of the fun activities for the campers!